MaastrichtU-CDS/projects_ncdc-memorabel_vantage6-node/README.md

 ## :vertical_traffic_light: Whitelisting

+The algorithm container runs in an isolated network, thus preventing any connection to an external endpoint.
+However, it is possible to whitelist certain domains, allowing API calls.
-The node configuration file should contain an entry for the whitelisted domains:
+To accomplish this, the node configuration file should contain an entry for the whitelisted domains:
 ```
   server_url: http://vantage6_server
   task_dir: tasks